Spazmatism-Eye/Aurora/README.md

 ### MANUAL

-1. First of all, make sure that your PC meets the requirements listed above.
-Also, make sure that you have [Visual C++ Redistributable Packages for Visual Studio 2017](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) and [Microsoft .NET Framework 4.6.1](https://www.microsoft.com/en-gb/download/details.aspx?id=49981) installed.
-2. Download the latest release from above
+1. Download the latest release from above
-3. Extract the archive anywhere on your computer.
+2. Extract the archive anywhere on your computer.
 Preferably keep it in a location you can easily access.
-4. Run "Aurora.exe", from that point, Aurora should provide you with further instructions and options.
+3. Run "Aurora.exe", from that point, Aurora should provide you with further instructions and options.

 ## Contributors ✨